NomNomNarang/CarbonScopeHackx/README.md

 🔁 Linking digital behavior with real world environmental restoration

-Rather than being just a dashboard, CarbonScope acts as a sustainability copilot.
+Rather than being just a reporting dashboard, CarbonScope functions as a sustainability copilot.

-⚙️ What CarbonScope Does
+<h1>⚙️ What CarbonScope Does</h1>

 CarbonScope provides an interactive dashboard that: